Key Application Areas for Integrated Photonics

 Advanced components for 6G networks

 Photonic technology will play a key role in 6G networks across different segments.
 In 6G transport, it has the potential to allow the transmission and routing of large amounts of data traffic at an acceptable cost.
 In data centers, photonic interconnect and switching will introduce a new architecture that can reduce energy consumption while providing a high level of flexibility in resource utilization.
-There is also promising research into photonic beam-forming networks based on packaged integrated photonic circuits.
+There is also promising research into photonic beam-forming networks (EXTERNAL) (EXTERNAL) based on packaged integrated photonic circuits.
 Additionally, integrated photonics may be able to help achieve some functions of future radio systems that will enable further evolution towards the 6th generation of mobile networks.

 Quantum Computing